 When the time comes, my husband will be honest with our sons on how difficult it was for us to wait before marriage, how the hormones and love can drive you insane.
 We will share this because we don't want our kids to feel like the temptations they are feeling are 1.) new to them 2.) shameful.

-Christians are remiss as parents, who are training up our children to be husbands and wives, to pretend like marriages can be healthy without a Song of Solomon love.
+Christians are remiss as parents, who are training up our children to be husbands and wives, to pretend like marriages can be healthy without a sex life.

 I want my kids to know that God loves sex.
 Yep, He created it.
 Sex is beautiful and the best way to maintain a healthy marriage.
 Without sex, marriage doesn't work.
 Period.
 I am sorry if that offends you, but I have a lot or scripture to back me up.

 I can't teach my kids about a healthy marriage unless I am practicing it, and I can't have a healthy marriage without prayer.
 With prayer, God enables a healthy sex life.
-You need the Holy Spirit to overcome insecurities, past baggage, and present miscommunication and issues.
+You need the Holy Spirit to overcome insecurities, past baggage or abuse, and present miscommunication and issues.

-Women, pray specifically that God would give you a Song or Solomon love for your husband.
+Again, if you are struggling with past sexual trauma, please seek counseling so that you can find the healing God has for you.
 If there are extenuating circumstances, there is ZERO SHAME in bringing a counselor into the mix to help you again build a healthy sex life.